cirion02/radeline-fork/README.md

 ## Changes
 To work with minihearts this version checks different things.
 Your file should end with

-135<br>
 \*\*\*<br>
 1

-135 being the post heartcollect frames
+after the last input frame

 further set your info template to: